UCL/research-computing-with-cpp/session05/05SchedulingLoadBalancing.md

 The default is static with one chunk per thread.

 * `static: Iterations are divided into chunks of size `chunk_size` and assigned to threads in round-robin order
-* `dynamic`: Each thread executes a chunk of iterations then requests another chunk until none remain.
+* `dynamic`: Each thread executes a chunk of iterations then requests another chunk until none remain
-* `guided`: Like dynamic but the chunk size depends on the number of remaining iterations.
+* `guided`: Like dynamic but the chunk size depends on the number of remaining iterations
-* `auto`: The decision regarding scheduling is delegated to the compiler and/or runtime system.
+* `auto`: The decision regarding scheduling is delegated to the compiler and/or runtime system
 * `runtime`: The schedule and chunk size are controlled by runtime variables